ricardobaumann/car_api/README.md

 ## Instructions

+The code challenge has to be implemented in **Ruby**.
+The web framework and libraries used are up to your choice.

+Bear in mind that your solution should be scalable, so optimizations for better performance are a plus.

 In this exercise, your job is to build a simple API/webservice that expose one single endpoint called `/cars` that receives a GET with the location parameter as the example below:

 GET /cars?location=51.5444204,-0.22707